pcktm/image-retrieval-experiments/README.md

 1. Classical Methods with Global Features
 2. Methods with Local Feature Descriptors (based on SIFT+ORB)
-3. Methods with Neural Features (using BiT30k and EfficientNet models)
+3. Methods with Neural Features (using BiT and EfficientNet models)

 I am currently working on a blog post detailing my journey and experiences throughout this project.
 The post will provide more insights into the techniques and results, and it will be available soon.